Open-Source-Community/The-Art-of-Linux-24/Session 3/README.md

 7. Don't paste output of commands unless specified in the task

 **Note:**

-Ensure that the directory and file names are in lowercase.
-Names such as task-3, task-3, task-3, Solution.txt, SOLUTION.TXT, or SoluTION.txt are not acceptable.
+- Ensure that the directory and file names are in **lowercase**.
+Names such as TASK-3, Task-3, task_3, Solution.txt, SOLUTION.TXT, or SoluTION.txt are not acceptable.

 ---